cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 Setting flags to: 7 or 111
 Fire, Water and Earth

-Setting bit index 1 to 0: 5 or 101
+Clearing bit index 1: 5 or 101
 Fire and Earth

-Setting bit index 1 to 1: 7 or 111
+Setting bit index 1: 7 or 111
 Fire, Water and Earth

 Flipping bit index 1: 5 or 101